FEUP-ESOF-2020-21/open-cx-t7g1-last4/README.md

 - Preconditions and Postconditions: The user must be logged in before trying to log out.
 After logging out, the user can now log in with other account or close the app knowing that their information is secure.

 - Normal Flow:
-1. User clicks the logout button.
+1. User clicks in the logout button.
 2. The system will redirect to welcome page.

 - Alternative Flows and Exceptions: In principle logout will never fail.